 At this point, the user might want to finalise the LPD calculation avoiding the second part of the methodology proposed by Ivits and Cherlet (2013), which is the Current Status Map of Land Productivity.
-To do this, the function LPD_CombAssess (see further explanations in the respective subsection below) can be called to reclassify the 22-class Long-Term Change Map into the final 5 classes of LPD.
+To do this, the function LPD_CombAssess (see further explanations in the respective subsection below) can be called to reclassify the 22-class Long-Term Change Map into the final 5 classes of land productivity dynamics.

 Current Status Map of land productivity